-The School expects that a parent will not feel that they have cause to complain.
-The Schools Complaints Procedure is available on the website for any parent who wishes to make a complaint.
+The school expects that a parent will not feel that they have cause to complain.
+The school's Complaints Procedure is available on the website for any parent who wishes to make a complaint.
 Additionally, all parents of children with SEN have the legal right to seek redress from the First Tier Tribunal (Special Educational Needs and Disability) if they believe that their son or daughter has received unfavourable treatment.
-See http://www.legislation.gov.uk/uksi/2008/2699/contents/made for more information on this.